-Docking and Castrating Tools for Lambs and Kids
+The 4 Common Methods of Docking and Castrating Lambs & Kids

 - Emasculatome—Crushes the spermatic cords.
 Does not cut skin of scrotum.
 Thus no blood and less risk of fly-strike.
 Testicles dry up; scrotum shrinks within 21 days.
 Never clamp the entire scrotum with a single squeeze.
 Never allow the opposing marks (on each side) to meet.

 - Rubber Rings (Bands)—An expander stretches the ring(s) open to allow sliding it over a tail or scrotum.
 When released the ring(s) squeezes the arteries shut.
 Tail and/or scrotum will drop off in 7 to 14 days.
 Though the ring method causes more distress than a knife or emasculator, the distress normally lasts less than 30 minutes if lambs are less than 7 days old.

 - Side Crusher Emasculatome—Unique design allows side access to scrotum to crush spermatic cord—and thus much better vision and access for smaller lambs/kids.